Skip to content

 -f helm-charts/depictio/values-serve.yaml

-The overlay sets separateRoute: true and inheritDefaultAnnotations: false on both backend and MinIO so the Serve-managed OIDC layer protects only the frontend ingress; backend and MinIO routes are then locked down at the cluster network level.
+The overlay sets separateRoute: true and inheritDefaultAnnotations: false on both backend and MinIO so the Serve-managed OIDC layer protects only the viewer ingress; backend and MinIO routes are then locked down at the cluster network level.

 Celery workers (background callbacks)